Amazon Seller Profit Margin – 3 Tips to Maintain and Optimise ACoS

-Amazon sponsored product ads are a must-have advertising strategy, no matter you are a brand seller or reseller because it’s one of the best approaches you could control the keywords selection and buying strategy to increase CTR, drive traffic and transactions flexibly in the Amazon store.
+Amazon sponsored product ads are a must-have advertising strategy, no matter whether you are a brand seller or reseller because it’s one of the best approaches you could control the keywords selection and buying strategy to increase CTR, and drive traffic, and transactions flexibly on the Amazon store.

 However after a while, you have invested in SEM, and probably the product has become a star in the spotlight thanks to a huge amount of reviews, high CTR, and CR.
 Thus, SEO ranking naturally goes up, and at this moment whether to appear SEM and SEO both the same product information and images on the same search result is a time to make a call.
 The reason is even without SEM, SEO can play a role in maintaining the transactions, so it might be wasting SEM dollars in terms of a single view of the product unless you have other marketing purposes, such as seasonal promotion.
 For the purpose to lower costs and maintain a profit margin, I suggest you could shift this ad budget to the other product.

 2. The Amazon sponsored brand

 Along with point 1 above, now you have golden and star products on Amazon.
 But from the consumer’s perspective, whether they can remember who is selling this product is a question still.
 The reason is many shoppers on the Amazon marketplace might care more about this information.
-They are the product quality, pricing and fulfillment conditions, refund mechanism, instead of the store name.
+They are the product quality, pricing and fulfillment conditions, and refund mechanism, instead of the store name.
 This would be a bad cycle and looping if you are not handling it well.
 It’s because the existing customer loss rate might keep rising and impact your profit margin.
-In particular, when competitors selling the same products or substitute services with lower pricing, better-giving conditions.
+In particular, when competitors sell the same products or substitute services with lower pricing, better-giving conditions.